Mixing LSMC and PDE Methods to Price Bermudan Options: Theoretical Aspects of the Algorithm

-In this section, we show that the LSMC-PDE algorithm, as described in Section \ref{section:LSMC-PDEalg}, is well defined and converges probabilistically.
 We remind the reader that for each $n$, the random variables $\{[v^j]_n^{n+1}\}_{j=1}^{\infty}$ are defined on the space $\Omega'$ and are iid (see the discussion in Section \ref{sec:SamplingSpace}).
 For notational convenience, we suppose the risk free rate is $0$.
 As our algorithm is based on the \cite{TV} approach to LSMC, many of our expressions are similar.

-\subsection{Idealized Continuation Functions}
+\subsubsection{Idealized Continuation Functions}

 For each $n$, we consider a family of \textit{idealized continuation functions}, $C_{n}$, which are constructed by means of backwards induction.
 We begin by writing $C_M \equiv 0$ and $C_n(S,v) = a_n(S)\cdot \phi(v)$ for $n < M$ where $a_n(S)$ results from regressing the random variable